Circles of control

 Wouldn’t it be great if we could control everything?
 Imagine how much more secure and confident we might feel?

 Feeling out of control or being subjected to things beyond our control can increase our anxiety and leave us feeling overwhelmed, particularly if we’re someone that needs clear instructions, boundaries and routines to feel safe; or if significant life events have made us temporarily or permanently insecure.
 We may find ourselves worrying about a growing range of things, some of which we are at risk of but others that will never affect us.
-This might leave us feeling fragile but also worried that we’re stressing too much or that people might judge us for our fears, or avoid or abandon us.
+This might leave us feeling fragile but also worried that we’re stressing too much.
+Or that people might judge us for our fears, or avoid or abandon us.

 If you’ve previously been rejected or mocked when help seeking that’s a reasonable concern, but equally you may feel at a time when everyone is struggling you have no right to be as worried as you are.
 And if you’re engulfed by fears and intrusive thoughts you may feel as if they cannot be stopped – which in turn might affect your sleeping and eating habits, your relationships with other people, and your ability to seek help.